 11. CONTACTING US

-Our Director of Schools, who will attempt to answer any questions or concerns you might have, can be reached at:
+Our School Director, who will attempt to answer any questions or concerns you might have, can be reached at:

-If you wish to make a formal complaint about our privacy practices, you may make it in writing to the Director of Schools, ICT Schools, 2340 Dundas St. West, Unit G-04, Toronto, ON M6P 4A9 .
-The Director will acknowledge receipt of your complaint, ensure that it is investigated promptly and that you are provided with a formal decision and reasons in writing.
+If you wish to make a formal complaint about our privacy practices, you may make it in writing to the School Director, ICT Schools, 2340 Dundas St. West, Unit G-04, Toronto, ON M6P 4A9 .
+The School Director will acknowledge receipt of your complaint, ensure that it is investigated promptly and that you are provided with a formal decision and reasons in writing.

 If you have a concern about the professionalism or competence of our services or the mental or physical capacity of any of our professional staff we would ask you to discuss those concerns with us.
 If we cannot satisfy your concerns we will provide you with the contact information for the appropriate regulatory body.